TechPmCareerPath/AI_Job_Search_Center/README.md

 The resume can be in .PDF, .DOCX or .TXT formats.
 You may have several resumes for slightly different positions you are pursuing.
 Each one can be uploaded and selected in the "Choose Active Resume File" drop-down later.
 This step puts the resume in the root folder for this project with the same filename.

 **Note:** The resume you choose here will be sent to Gemini.
-It's suggested to remove any personally identifiable information (PII) before uploading it (ex: name, email, Linked In URL, phone number, etc.).
+It's suggested to **remove any personally identifiable information (PII)** before uploading it (ex: name, email, Linked In URL, phone number, etc.).

 To try this feature, use the sample resume in .\resume\Sample_resume_my_Program_Mgt_example_v3.txt

-You can see an example of the Resume Tailor results previously run against the sample resume by viewing the file at: .\resume\Sample_Tailored_Resume_Output.txt.
+An example of the Resume Tailor results using the sample resume above can be found at: .\resume\Sample_Tailored_Resume_Output.txt.
 Note the critique sections at the top, bottom and the "[UPDATED]" text to show which sections AI updated.

 2. Select Job Source Query.